commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `beta` (boolean): to indicate if the _beta_ info message should be displayed or not.
 - `excludeFromSearchIndex` (boolean): to indicate if the page should be excluded from being indexed by crawlers.
 This option effectively sets the `robots="noindex"` meta attribute.
 - `navLevels` (number): allows to reduce the depth of the on-page navigation for pages where it would get too long to fit the screen.
 You want to set 2 here if you need it.
 - `wideLayout` (boolean): to indicate that the page can go into a two-column content space on large viewport sizes.
 See the `<SideBySide>` component below for more information on how to use it.
-This option overrides the `allowWideContentLayout` theme option.
+This option overrides the `allowGlobalWideContentLayout` theme option.

 ## Writing release notes